dakusui/jcunit/src/site/markdown/features/FSM.md

 # Motivations

 A finite state machine (FSM) is everywhere in software.
-And as discussed in a well known article [The Truth about BDD](https://sites.google.com/site/unclebobconsultingllc/the-truth-about-bdd), a software system can be considered as an FSM in some sense.
+And as discussed in a well known article about [BDD][1], a software system can be considered as an FSM in some sense.

+Then, in order to test a software product/system, the most important thing how we model it as an FSM.
+Once it is modeled, can't we generate a test suite and run it automatically?

+"Model the software under test and let the computer do the rest" is the goal of this feature.

+# Background
+What type of FSM?
+Mealy machine

-Then, in order to test a software system, we can simply create a test suite consists of N times M test cases, where N is a number of possible states and M is number of events, if we can model it as an FSM.
+we can simply create a test suite consists of N times M test cases, where N is a number of possible states and M is number of events, if we can model it as an FSM.